What Your Dreams Are Telling You

 I'm a Lucid Dreamer - Controlling Dreams

 I actually control many of my dreams as well as the outcome .
-I actually know that I'm dreaming.
+I actually know when I'm dreaming most of the time.
 Some of you may know exactly what I'm referring to but until now you haven't realized there's a name for this type of dream.
 It's called Lucid Dreaming.